Medically reviewed by Drugs.com. Last updated on May 13, 2020.

 • Long-term use: Safety of long-term use is not established and is not recommended; the effect on bone loss is unknown.

-• REMS program: [US Boxed Warning]: Because of the high likelihood of teratogenic effects, all patients (male and female), prescribers, wholesalers, and dispensing pharmacists must register and be active in the iPLEDGE risk evaluation and mitigation strategy (REMS) management program; do not prescribe isotretinoin for women who are or who are likely to become pregnant while using the drug (see Additional Information or Pharmacotherapy Pearls for details).
-Women of childbearing potential must be capable of complying with effective contraceptive measures.
-Patients must select and commit to two forms of contraception.
-Therapy is begun after two negative pregnancy tests; effective contraception must be used for at least 1 month before beginning therapy, during therapy, and for 1 month after discontinuation of therapy.
-Prescriptions should be written for no more than a 30-day supply, and pregnancy testing and counseling should be repeated monthly.
+• REMS program: [US Boxed Warning]: Because of the high likelihood of teratogenic effects, all patients (male and female), prescribers, wholesalers, and dispensing pharmacists must register and be active in the iPLEDGE risk evaluation and mitigation strategy (REMS) management program; do not prescribe isotretinoin for patients who are or who are likely to become pregnant while using the drug.

-• Skin resurfacing procedures: Avoid skin resurfacing procedures (eg, dermabrasion, laser) and wax epilation during therapy and for at least 6 months after discontinuation of isotretinoin due to the risk of scarring.
+• Skin resurfacing procedures: Avoid skin resurfacing procedures (eg, dermabrasion, laser) and wax epilation during therapy and for ≥6 months after discontinuation of isotretinoin due to the risk of scarring.

 CBC with differential and platelet count, baseline sedimentation rate, glucose, CPK; signs of depression, mood alteration, psychosis, aggression, severe skin reactions; changes in vision

-Pregnancy test (for all female patients of childbearing potential): Two negative tests with a sensitivity of at least 25 milliunits/mL prior to beginning therapy (the second performed at least 19 days after the first test and performed during the first 5 days of the menstrual period immediately preceding the start of therapy); monthly tests to rule out pregnancy prior to refilling prescription and one month after discontinuation (Absorica).
+Pregnancy test (for all patients of childbearing potential): Two negative tests with a sensitivity of ≥25 milliunits/mL prior to beginning therapy (the second performed ≥19 days after the first test and performed during the first 5 days of the menstrual period immediately preceding the start of therapy); monthly tests to rule out pregnancy prior to refilling prescription and 1 month after discontinuation.

 Lipids: Prior to treatment and at weekly or biweekly intervals until response to treatment is established.
 Test should not be performed <36 hours after consumption of ethanol.